Dr. Beat: Music video

-At the beginning of the music video for the song, which was shot on location on the rooftop of the Bacardi Imports building where Enrique Garcia and Emilio Estefan worked for a short time, Gloria Estefan is singing and dancing on the roof of a tall building, in front of frantic crowd.
-Estefan is calling for Dr. Beat, which is played by songwriter and drummer Enrique Garcia, to help cure her from her desire to dance continuously.
+At the beginning of the music video for the song, which was shot on location on the rooftop of the Bacardi Imports Tower where Enrique García and Emilio Estefan worked for a short time, Gloria Estefan is singing and dancing on the roof of a tall building, in front of frantic crowd.
+Estefan is calling for Dr. Beat, which is played by songwriter and drummer Enrique García, to help cure her from her desire to dance continuously.
 Dr. Beat takes her from the scene to the hospital, as Estefan performs a choreography on the way.
 In the hospital, Dr. Beat conducts some investigations and performs surgery on Estefan.
-In the end a boom box is removed from inside of Estefan where it was attached to a cord similar to a umbilical cord on a child and cut by Dr. Beat.
+In the end a boom box is removed from inside of Estefan where it was attached to a cord similar to an umbilical cord on a child and cut by Dr. Beat.

 Formats and track listings

 These are the formats and track listings of major single releases of "Dr. Beat".